 - Yacht ride

-Miramar beach is the most popular beach of Goa – always full of tourists.
+Miramar beach is the most popular beach in Goa – always full of tourists.
 This is where I go for my evening walks when I am at home.
 It is a pleasure to watch the sunset here as tourists try to catch them with their cameras.

 This is a quieter beach mostly visited by people who stay in the high-end hotels located next to it.
 We always take our guests to Bambolim beach for a quiet beach experience.
 Though, technically it is a bay and not a beach.

-Walking Trails in Panaji
+Walking Trails – Places to visit in Panjim

 Fontainhas Heritage Walk